 Quick Note – Staying Safe in New Orleans

-New Orleans, unfortunately, has a lot of problems with crime.
+Is New Orleans safe?
+Well unfortunately, it has a lot of problems with crime.
 Its violent crime rate is three times the national average and the city is usually included in lists of the world’s most crime-filled cities.
 But this doesn’t mean you should avoid New Orleans.
 If you’re careful, aware, and stay out of certain areas, you will increase your chances of having a safe and pleasant trip.

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.